ploomber/projects/sql-templating/nb.md

 WHERE x > 10
 ```

-The `{% set .. %}` statement defines a variabe.
+The `{% set .. %}` statement defines a variable.
 This serves two purposes.
 It tells Ploomber that this script is going to create a `table` named `my_table` in a schema named `my_schema`, this is required so Ploomber can forward this value to downstream SQL scripts and they know which table to use as input.
 The second purpose is to be a placeholder so we only have to declare the table name once.

 When you re-run your pipeline after making some changes, you want to overwrite any existing table with the same name, this is why we need the `DROP TABLE IF EXISTS ...;` statement before we run `CREATE TABLE ..;`, since both statements need the table name, we can just pass the `{{product}}` placeholder.